matteo-briani/buggy/README.md

 - change the hostname to something more meaningful than "rapsberry" (optional)

+## Power supply
+A step down DC-DC converter from a LiPo 7.4 battery to 5v directly connected to the 5v power rail of the RPi.

 ## Misc

 First experimentation with the Arduino motor shield are from [this page](http://blog.janlipovsky.cz/2016/03/robocar-arduino-motor-shield-with-raspberry-pi-part2.html).
+Since it uses two power supplies (ICs and motors) remove the PWR jumper.

 ```wpa_supplicant.conf``` template